jdsails/rya_bluECS/README.md

 - [s52](./packages/s52/) - The S-52 Presentation Library in JSON format
 - [dai](./packages/dai/) - Parser for S-52 .dai file

+> Includes Ocean Industries Concept Lab UI visuals from OpenBridge.
+Installed as an NPM module and generated on the map.
+Has a 'helper' to identify which icons and components are available for easy code drop in.

 # Contributing

 ```sh